Bismuth ferrite: Chemical routes

 Wet chemical synthesis routes based on sol-gel chemistry, modified Pechini routes, hydrothermal synthesis and precipitation have been used to prepare phase pure BiFeO_{3}.
 The advantage of the chemical routes is the compositional homogeneity of the precursors and the reduced loss of bismuth due to the much lower temperatures needed.
-In sol-gel routes, an amorphous precursor is calcined at 300-600 Celsius to remove organic residuals and to promote crystallization of the bismuth ferrite perovskite phase, while the disadvantage is that the resulting powder must be sintered at high temperature to make a dense polycrystal.
+In sol-gel routes, an amorphous precursor is calcined at 300-600 °C to remove organic residuals and to promote crystallization of the bismuth ferrite perovskite phase, while the disadvantage is that the resulting powder must be sintered at high temperature to make a dense polycrystal.

 Solution combustion reaction is a low-cost method used to synthesize porous BiFeO_{3}.
-In this method, a reducing agent (such glycine, citric acid, urea, etc.) and an oxidizing agent (nitrate ions, nitric acid, etc.) are used to generate the reduction-oxidation (RedOx) reaction.
+In this method, a reducing agent (such glycine, citric acid, urea, etc.) and an oxidizing agent (nitrate ions, nitric acid, etc.) are used to generate the reduction-oxidation (redox) reaction.
 The appearance of the flame, and consequently the temperature of the mixture, depends on the oxidizing/reducing agents ratio used.
 Annealing up to 600 °C is sometimes needed to decompose the bismuth oxo-nitrates generated as intermediates.
 Since the content of Fe cations in this semiconductor material, Mӧssbauer spectroscopy is a proper technique to detect the presence of a paramagnetic component in the phase.